A PERFECT OPPORTUNITY TO UPGRADE THE WINDOWS AND DOORS IN YOUR HOME! HOMEOWNERS CAN CLAIM UP TO $5,000 IN FEDERAL GRANTS.

 Once completed, your evaluation will include:

-Your energy advisor has up to 30 days after your post-retrofit EnerGuide evaluation to submit electronic and signed paper documents to Natural Resources Canada.
+Your energy advisor has up to 30 days after your post-retrofit EnerGuide evaluation to submit electronically and signed paper documents to Natural Resources Canada.

 To ensure that you are properly reimbursed, you must have all of the following documents so they can verify your eligible retrofits: